Portfolio-Allan-Rolle/100AngularChallenges/README.md

 71. Create an observable that requests 3 post from an API in parallel and emits once all 3 articles are loaded.
 72. Create an observable that emits a value each time a user click a button.
 73. Create an observable that emits the current time stamp until the user clicks this button.
+74. Create an observable that emits the current time stamp with a stop/reset button.